Montana Historical Society

 2. The feasibility of the work.
 Applicants should explain how the project will be achieved within the budget and 36-month timeline allowable under the SHPO grant.
 (10 points)

-First, carefully review the complete grant guidelines and application instructions to ensure that the property, proposed work, and applying entity are eligible to apply.
+First, carefully review the complete grant guidelines and application instructions to ensure that the property, proposed work, and applicant are eligible.

 Applicants must submit the following information by uploading a complete application form and supporting documents to the Montana Cultural Resource Database portal by 11:59 PM on the due date.
 SHPO will not accept hardcopy applications, emailed applications, materials submitted outside of SHPO’s Cultural Resource Database.